evuez/github-links-checker/README.md

 If you just got a mention from an issue in this repository, just remove that f*ing broken link from your README.
 You can then gently ask me to close this issue.
 Or I'll make another bot to make sure you did your work, cause I might be a bit too lazy to check all these issues.

-## You code is pretty awful, can I do something about it?
+## Your code is pretty awful, can I do something about it?

 Fork, commit and PR, you know the drill.